turnkeylinux-apps/tkldev/docs/howto-overview-something.rst

         Other preseed values can be checked and used however sane defaults must be put in place to ensure that the appliance is fully functional when only base values are pre-seeded.

+    #.
+Any secret values need to be regenerated (these are things such as
+       API keys, encryption keys, etc. things which should be secret AND unique for each server) should be regenerated in a SEPERATE firstboot script usually weighted at 20, with a name something like ``20regen-<appname>-secrets``.

+        What does and doesn't count as a secret can seem a bit arbitrary so if you're having trouble deciding please ask on the forums.

     .. note::
             secret (re)generation